mobilecoinfoundation/mcips/text/0031-transactions-with-contingent-inputs.md

 [prior-art]: #prior-art

 - [Uniswap](https://docs.uniswap.org/protocol/introduction): An introduction to the Uniswap protocol
+- [What is an automated marker maker?](https://www.coindesk.com/learn/2021/08/20/what-is-an-automated-market-maker/): Coindesk article describing AMMs
+- [Bitcoin Monero Cross-chain Atomic Swaps](https://eprint.iacr.org/2020/1126): A proposal using hashed time-locked contracts and bitcoin scripting language
 - [AirSwap](https://about.airswap.io/): A decentralized peer-to-peer swap network
-- [Bitcoin Monero Cross-chain Atomic Swaps](https://eprint.iacr.org/2020/1126): A proposal using hashed time-locked contracts and bitcoin scripting language
-- [What is an automated marker maker?](https://www.coindesk.com/learn/2021/08/20/what-is-an-automated-market-maker/): Coindesk article describing AMMs
 - [MEV](https://ethereum.org/en/developers/docs/mev/): A definition and discussion of MEV, particularly in connection to Ethereum
 - [Aave](https://docs.aave.com/portal/): A decentralized lending protocol
 - [Aave v3 Whitepaper](https://github.com/aave/aave-v3-core/blob/master/techpaper/Aave_V3_Technical_Paper.pdf): A description of the changes they made in Aave V3, including to try to improve capital efficiency
 - [1inch](https://1inch.io/): A defi aggregator which searches hundreds of DEX's
 - [dxdy](https://dydx.exchange/): A decentralized exchange using STARKware technology to perform roll-ups onto the Ethereum main chain
 - [Aleo records](https://developer.aleo.org/aleo/concepts/records/): Mentioned for reference to the "birth program" and "death program" concepts.
+- ["How the Lightning Network Actually Works"](https://www.youtube.com/watch?v=yKdK-7AtAMQ): A nice youtube video describing all the steps of creating a lightning network channel and settling payments.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions